About

 Review and Synthesis: This category is for papers that do not (or hardly) contain new data/analyses, but critically review the existing knowledge on a topic to derive new ideas or conclusions, which are not mere summaries of the literature.
 Papers of this category can, for example, provide a concise overview of the vegetation of a whole country or another larger area or review a certain methodological aspect relevant to vegetation classification.
 There is no length limit for Review and Synthesis contributions as long as the length is substantiated by the content.

-Forum Paper: Forum Papers are essays with original ideas / speculations / well-sustained arguments, but without new data.
+Forum Paper: Forum Papers are essays with original ideas / speculations / well-sustained arguments.
+They can contain some exemplary data to support the arguments, but no in-depth analyses.
 They usually contribute to free debate of current and often controversial ideas in vegetation classification.
 There may be criticism of papers published in VCS, or (if interesting to our readers) of papers published elsewhere.
 An Abstract is required, but otherwise the sectional format is flexible.
-The length of Forum papers is normally 2–4 printed pages.
+The length of Forum papers is normally 2–10 printed pages.

 Report: This category includes items that are not scientific papers, e.g. reports on the activities of a scientific working group or descriptions of a new or much expanded computer program if this is of interest for vegetation classification.
 Reports are typically 1–2 printed pages with a maximum of 10 (15) references; additional material should be put in Supplementary files.